edarchimbaud/data-labeling-platforms-comparison/README.md

 # Workforce

-Availability of workforce to help labeling
+Availability of workforce to help labeling.
+The criteria are as follows:

+- Human in the loop
+- External workforce
+- On-premise external workforce

 |               | Human in the loop | External workforce | On-premise external workforce |
 | ------------- | ----------------- | ------------------ | ----------------------------- |